openconfig/gribi/doc/specification.md

 In `RIB_AND_FIB_ACK` acknowledge mode, it's possible that a gRIBI entry is installed in the RIB, but is not the preferred route (e.g., there is a static route for the same matching entry), and therefore the gRIBI entry will not be programmed into the FIB.
 In this case, the device should only respond with the `status` value `RIB_PROGRAMMED`.

-##### 4.1.3.3.1 Idempotent DELETE
+##### 4.1.3.2.1 Idempotent DELETE

 The behavior of AFT operation `DELETE` MUST be idempotent as to the device RIB/FIB state.
 In addition, the idempotent behavior should also cover the response.
 For example, if the entry does not exist, the device should return `FIB_PROGRAMMED` (in the session of `ack_type=RIB_AND_FIB_ACK`).

 It is normal and expected that controllers might send repeated `DELETE`, or send a `DELETE` while one is still pending processing on the device.
 Having this behavior simplifies the implementation, instead of overloading `FAILED` or disconnecting the `Modify` RPC with errors.

-##### 4.1.3.3.2 Coalesced AFT operations
+##### 4.1.3.2.2 Coalesced AFT operations

 In some scenarios, a device might coalesce multiple AFT operations on a given gRIBI entry and only execute the last one.
 This would be primarily done for performance optimization.

-In this case, as long as the session is still up and the client is still the primary client, the device SHOULD respond to (defined in x.y.z) each individual AFT operation from the same primary client.
+In this case, as long as the session is still up and the client is still the primary client, the device SHOULD respond to each individual AFT operation from the same primary client.

 This is required in order to:
 * Keep the API behavior clear and consistent.